allegory-software/allegory-sdk/README.md

 blocked me on Twitter once said: "In the beginning all you want is results.
 In the end, all you want is control."

-So even though this is more-less a web-framework-with-a-server type of deal, if you think you're too far away from making your own full stack from scratch, server and all, or you prefer the black-box approach, then you will probably not be happy using this.

-If, on the other hand, you're of the mind that procedural > functional > OOP, library > framework, SQL > ORM, JavaScript > TypeScript, relational > nosql, less LOC > more LOC, and you get a rash whenever you hear the words "build system", "package manager", "folder structure", "microservice", "container"
+So if you think you're too far away from making your own full stack from scratch, server and all, or you prefer the black-box approach, then you will probably not be happy using this.
+If, on the other hand, you're comfortable reading other people's code, and you're of the mind that procedural > functional > OOP, library > framework, SQL > ORM, JavaScript > TypeScript, relational > nosql, less LOC > more LOC, and you get a rash whenever you hear the words "build system", "package manager", "folder structure", "microservice", "container"